HackerUSA-CE/aiad-jse-8-using-objects-in-functions/README.md

 });
 ```

-#### Step 2.5: Modify a Person and Log the Updated Object with Arrow Functions
+#### 2.5: Modify a Person and Log the Updated Object with Arrow Functions

 Finally, modify Bob's occupation and age by calling the `updatePerson` arrow function, then log the updated object.